bjornwang/sanity-conditional-fields/README.md

 # Conditional Fields in Sanity Studio

-The repository contains a clean studio created with `sanity init` with a simplest possible schema to showcase conditional fields.
+Clean studio created with `sanity init` with a simplest possible schema to showcase conditional fields.

 ## Usage instructions